VPN Security Breach Explained – Chinese VPN Providers And Data Breaches

 - Application Version

 From the logs, it can be established that the servers that these VPNs use are subject to exposure.
-Their IP addresses and location can be easily identified.
+Their IP addresses and locations can be easily identified.
 What this does is that it renders the VPN ineffective.
 This is because your IP address can be easily extracted, and as a result, their online activity can be traced.
 In countries where there are restrictions on certain websites, visiting them can lead to persecution since the logs could verify all your online activities.

 VPN Data Logs